-4 Supposed Health Dangers in Dental Care That Aren’t Dangerous…Holistic medicine
+4 Supposed Health Dangers in Dental Care That Aren’t Dangerous

 Here are 4 “holistic” oral health claims and why you should be wary of them.

-.
+Silver fillings are toxic.
 Known for their strength and stability, dentists have used silver fillings for generations.
 But now many people are leery of them because it includes mercury, which has been linked to several health problems.
-Research concludes that there’s no cause for alarm, or any need to remove existing fillings: The type of mercury used in amalgam is different from the toxic kind and doesn’t pose a health dangers
+Research concludes that there’s no cause for alarm, or any need to remove existing fillings: The type of mercury used in amalgam is different from the toxic kind and doesn’t pose a health dangers.

 Each of these supposed “dangers” plays a prominent role in preventing or minimising dental disease.
 If you have a concern, please talk with your dentist to get the true facts about them. (health dangers)

 If you would like more information on best dental practices, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Holistic Dentistry: Fads vs. Evidence-Based Practices.”

 Mooresville Dental Group expressly disclaims all warranties and responsibilities of any kind, whether express or implied, for the accuracy or reliability of the content of any information contained in this Web Site, and for the suitability, results, effectiveness or fitness for any particular purpose of the services, procedures, advice or treatments referred to herein, such content and suitability, etc., being the sole responsibility of parties other than Jason R. Robinson, DDS and OFFICITE, and the reliance upon or use of same by you is at your own independent discretion and risk.
 Contact us for complete details.

 Our office is operating at full capacity to help our patients get and keep their oral health in great shape.
 Click on the link below to see what’s new and our updated protocols to keep you healthy and safe.
 COVID 19 Policy Details